Applied Educational Psychology Doctorate (DAppEdPsy)

 Placements

-Each year, you'll undertake supervised and assessed placements in educational psychology services.
+You will undertake supervised practice placements in local authority educational psychology services.
 You will work with schools and settings of other children’s service agencies and professionals.
 You will work with children and young people and their families.
+Your practice placements will provide opportunity to experience a range of educational psychology work to support you to develop the required professional competencies and HCPC Standards of Proficiency.

 The programme workload will mean working additional hours on top of study days.
 The DAppEdPsy is a full-time professional training programme.
 This reflects in the working hours at both the university and the placement.